ChilliCream/hotchocolate-docs/docs/code-first-object-type.md

 }
 ```

-In order to specify you intend more explicitly you can opt to use the `IObjectTypeDescriptor<Query>` that is accessible by overriding the configure method of the `QueryType`.
+In order to specify your intend more explicitly you can opt to use the `IObjectTypeDescriptor<Query>` that is accessible by overriding the configure method of the `QueryType`.

 ```csharp
 public class Query